jadu/pulsar/docs/01_Getting_started/01_Installation.md

 ## Requirements

-### PHP 5.4.0+
+### OSX Mavericks (or manual install of PHP 5.4.0+)

-Pulsar creates its own development server to run the documentation and to compile the stylesheets, you will need PHP 5.4.0+ installed on your mac, but this doesn't have to be the default version installed under OSX.
-[This article](http://php-osx.liip.ch) shows how to install the latest version of PHP as `/usr/local/php5/bin/php`.
+Pulsar creates its own development server to run the documentation and to compile the stylesheets, if you're running Mountain Lion you will need to install PHP 5.4.0+, [This article](http://php-osx.liip.ch) shows how to install the latest version of PHP as `/usr/local/php5/bin/php`.
 This path is defined in `Gruntfile.js`.

 ## Pulsar repository